mateuscapistranom/FastAuth-Front-End/README.md

+Front-End Authentication Solution

-A front-end authentication solution built with React, Vite, and JavaScript, offering login, registration, and password recovery in a single page.
-Focused on providing an intuitive and efficient user experience with clear feedback on success or failure.
-Ideal for integration with backend authentication systems.
+A front-end authentication solution built with React, Vite, and JavaScript, supporting login, registration, and password recovery in a single page.
+Designed for an intuitive, efficient user experience with clear feedback on success or failure.
+Ideal for seamless integration with backend authentication systems.